 Showing 0 venues

 KOK Oslo and SALT are Oslo's two main floating saunas on the fjord.
-KOK Oslo costs 380 NOK per 2.5-hour session (2026) — includes wood-fired sauna, cold plunge in the fjord, and towel.
+KOK Oslo is priced per session and varies (shared FellesKOK from around 270 NOK, about 1.5h; private sessions cost more) - includes wood-fired sauna and cold plunge in the fjord.
 Advance booking is mandatory.
 Weekend sessions sell out 3–4 weeks ahead in winter.
-SALT costs 300 NOK per 2-hour session, with access to multiple saunas, cold plunge, and cultural events.
-Season passes available at salt.nu.
+SALT costs from 225 NOK per 2.5-hour session (around 275 NOK evenings and weekends; drop-in adds roughly 30 NOK), with access to multiple saunas, cold plunge, and cultural events.
 Both offer private group bookings.
+Verify the current price at the venue via kok.no and salted.no (verified June 2026).
 Best value per experience: SALT (cheaper per session).
 Best atmosphere: KOK (more intimate, stronger wood firing).

 For frequent sauna use, a gym membership is the best value in Oslo.
 Friskis & Svettis (250 NOK/month + 250 NOK/year) includes sauna at no extra cost.
-SATS Standard Oslo (699 NOK/month) gives unlimited sauna at 5 Oslo locations: Colosseum (sauna + steam room + pool), Bislett, Nydalen, Storo and Torggata.
-At 20 visits per month, that's under 35 NOK per visit — cheaper than any drop-in option.
+SATS Standard Oslo (699 NOK/month) gives unlimited sauna at select Oslo locations: Colosseum (sauna + steam room + pool), Bislett, Nydalen, Storo and Torggata.
+At 20 visits per month, that's under 35 NOK per visit - cheaper than any drop-in option.
 Important: Evo Fitness and Fresh Fitness have no sauna at any Oslo location.
 Fitness24Seven also has no sauna.
 SATS is the only major chain with sauna in Oslo (2026).
 For students: Friskis 249 NOK/month, Fitness24Seven 319 NOK/month (no sauna), SATS 20% discount.

 For sporadic sauna use or tight budget, Oslo's public pools are unbeatable on price.
 Tøyen bath, Vestkantbadet, Frognerbadet, and other municipal facilities charge 60-100 NOK entrance which includes access to swimming pool, sauna, and shower.
 Most also sell 10-visit cards for approx. 400-700 NOK (40-70 NOK/visit) - still much cheaper than private alternatives.
 Sauna quality varies: Tøyen has newly renovated sauna, while older facilities can be more worn.
 Opening hours are limited (typically 06:00-20:00 weekdays, shorter on weekends).
 The only truly free alternative is Huk sauna at Bygdøy - an outdoor sauna right by the sea, open year-round.
 No fee, no reservation needed, but can be crowded on weekends and warm summer days.
 Huk works best early morning or weekdays.
 Other free/low-cost alternatives: Some companies offer employee sauna (free for employees), housing cooperatives have shared sauna (included in rent), and Oslo municipality has some subsidized low-price offers for low-income groups.
 Best budget drop-in: Public pools.
 Best free: Huk sauna.